JonWil91/milestone-4/README.md

 *   I used the W3C HTML Validator tool to validate my HTML code.
 The W3C Validator tool doesn't recognise the Jinja templating, which resulted in it showing a lot of errors in relation to the Jinja code.
 This meant carefully going through such html files to ensure that they were formatted correctly.
 *   I used the W3C CSS Validator tool to validate my CSS code.
 *   I used the JSHint tool to validate my JavaScript syntax.
 *   I used the Pep8 Online tool to validate my Python syntax.
-I had to update a number of lines that were too long and blank spaces I had initially missed.
+I had to update a number of blank spaces that had been missed.
+Unfortunately due to time constraints I was not able to fix all the E501 errors as I didn’t want to risk causing widespread issues before submission.

 ## **Compatibility**